Riffsmith/bookorbit-readest-sync/docs/phase-5-design-temp.md

 )
 ```

 `ErrUnsupportedEndpoint` (404/405) is distinct from `ErrBadRequest` (400) specifically so Phase 6 can key its fallback-trigger logic off `errors.Is(err, bookorbit.ErrUnsupportedEndpoint)` without conflating it with a generic client bug.
-This mirrors how Phase 4 gave `isDashboardUnsupported` (404/405) its own check in the BookOrbit KOReader plugin's own catalog code (`bookorbit_catalog.lua`), the closest verified precedent for "404/405 means feature unsupported" in this codebase — a legitimate pattern to reuse, even though it's from a different (catalog) endpoint.
+This mirrors how the BookOrbit KOReader plugin's own catalog code gives "404/405 means feature unsupported" its own check (`isDashboardUnsupported`, `bookorbit_catalog.lua`) — the closest verified precedent for this pattern in the codebase, even though it comes from a different (catalog) endpoint.
+The extrapolation to the progress endpoints (§15.7) has no direct reference precedent and is a deliberate bridge-specific decision, not verified plugin behavior.

+One classifier (`classifyErrorResponse`) is applied uniformly across every endpoint in the package:

 | Failure | Sentinel | Retryable by engine? |
 |---|---|---|